FlavScents AInsights Entry for Hexanoic Acid (CAS: 142-62-1)

 5. Use in Fragrances

-In fragrance formulations, hexanoic acid is used to add depth and realism, particularly in compositions that mimic natural scents like cheese or sweat.
-It is often used in trace amounts due to its potent odor, contributing primarily to the base notes of a fragrance.
-Its volatility is moderate, allowing it to linger and provide a lasting effect.
+In fragrance applications, hexanoic acid is used to impart a fatty, cheesy note that can add realism to certain compositions, particularly in niche or avant-garde perfumes.
+It is often used in trace amounts due to its potent odor, typically contributing to the base notes of a fragrance.
+Its volatility is moderate, allowing it to linger and provide depth to the fragrance profile.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts